dplumptre/TfolcBelieversClassApi/README.md

 ## About Believer's Class api

-This was create with laravel
+This was created with laravel 7

 access: 1 for users
 access: 2 admin